nicsure/fw-Bootloader/doc/uboot升级使用说明v1.1.2.md

 </div>
 <br/>

-## 二、升级模式选择
+##
-uboot升级有 “串口升级模式” 和 “USB_HID升级模式” 两种。根据需求进行选择。
-### 1.串口升级模式配置
+2. Upgrade mode selection
+There are two types of uboot upgrade: "serial port upgrade mode" and "USB_HID upgrade mode".
+Choose according to your needs.
+### 1.Serial port upgrade mode configuration
-打开 Project build options 设置，选择 Compiler settings，#defines设置，添加 USB_MODE=0 即可将 uboot 工程配置成串口升级模式。如图所示：
+Open the Project build options settings, select Compiler settings, #defines settings, and add USB_MODE=0 to configure the uboot project into serial port upgrade mode.
+As shown in the picture:

 <br/>
 <div align="center">